kimmobrunfeldt/nap/README.md

 [![Badge fury](https://badge.fury.io/py/nap.png)](https://badge.fury.io/py/nap.png)
 [![Badge PyPi](https://pypip.in/d/nap/badge.png)](https://pypip.in/d/nap/badge.png)

 *Nap* provides simple and easy way to request HTTP API resources.
 After coding a few HTTP API wrapper classes, I decided to code *Nap*.
+Nap is just a very small(*~100 loc*) wrapper around [requests](http://requests.readthedocs.org).

 With *Nap*, you don't need to create methods for every single resource in the API.
 See the [example case](#example-case) for more.
 Shortly the reasoning is:

 **Bad**